IowaDave/flash-at-firmware-to-esp-01/README.md

 An ESP-01 module needs to connect through some sort of go-between device for programming.
 The photo shows one mounted on a USB adapter for direct connection to a computer.

 A switch on the adapter can place the ESP-01 into "Program mode" or "UART Mode".
+Both modes are demonstrated in this article.

 Arduino IDE can upload programs onto an ESP-01 connected by a programmer such as the one pictured above.
 Its Serial Monitor can communicate with the ESP-01 through the UART (another name for a serial interface).

 The AT-commands transform the ESP-01 into an interactive appliance having many uses, without writing a program for its built-in ESP8266 processor.

-For example, the module's WiFi capability can give internet access to projects running on Arduino Unos and Nanos, and on bare AVR microcontrollers.
+For example, projects running on Arduino Unos and Nanos, and even on bare AVR microcontrollers, can access a WiFi network by sending AT-commands to the ESP-01 through its UART serial interface.

 It may be that Espressif, the manufacturer, supplies an 'official' firmware-flashing application that runs exclusively on the Windows operating system.
 Because I live in Linux-land, including Mac OS, I needed another way to do it.